aaron-grau/curic/react/readings/provider.md

 So far we have dealt with the `redux` package, which, via `createStore()`, allows us to create `store` objects with `dispatch()`, `getState()`, and `subscribe()` methods.
-Using these methods alone, we could create a fully- functional React-Redux application.
+Using these methods alone, we could create a fully-functional React-Redux application.
 However, the creators of `redux` also give us `react-redux`, a node package with [**bindings**][bindings] simplifying the most common React-Redux interactions.

 ## Setup